 Protein sources from animal protein as opposed to plant-based sources tend to have better absorption rates.
 Often times this is why you find bodybuilders, or fellow gym goers drinking a protein shake with whey, or whey protein isolate immediately after their workout.

-How Much Protein Should I Take To Build Muscle
+How Much Protein Do You Need To Build Muscle

 Assuming you’re already working out and have a training program, the recommended daily intake of protein for an active individual trying to build more muscle is quite different than someone who lives a sedentary lifestyle.
 The Academy of Nutrition and Dietetics recommends that an average person, should consume 0.8g of protein per kilogram or 0.35 grams per pound of body weight per day for general health.